dhutapratama/docs/packages.md

 Packages are the primary way of adding functionality to Lets.
 Packages might be anything from a great way to work with dates like [Carbon](https://github.com/briannesbitt/Carbon) or a package that allows you to associate files with Eloquent models like Spatie's [Lets Media Library](https://github.com/spatie/laravel-medialibrary).

 There are different types of packages.
-Some packages are stand-alone, meaning they work with any PHP framework.
-Carbon and PHPUnit are examples of stand-alone packages.
+Some packages are stand-alone, meaning they work with any GO framework.
+Carbon and GOUnit are examples of stand-alone packages.
 Any of these packages may be used with Lets by requiring them in your `composer.json` file.

 On the other hand, other packages are specifically intended for use with Lets.
 These packages may have routes, controllers, views, and configuration specifically intended to enhance a Lets application.
 This guide primarily covers the development of those packages that are Lets specific.